Make Alberta Communities Stronger With a Community & Post-Secondary Education Portal

 - It would mean programs currently in place would become redundant as the portal goes online.

 - Staff with expertise and experience may be required to help manage some disciplines.
 The government could offset the costs of these new staff positions by giving them “career counselling” or “entrepreneur counselling” type duties.
 They could follow up on projects and help guide businesses or students to resources.

 - The instability of government programs like these means that these programs often get cut.
 It would mean getting everyone on board only to see the system abandoned in four years when the government changes.

 The online portal solution I propose here is merely one possible solution.
-In the end, my hopes is that Alberta increases its use of post-secondary institutions.
-And, if we can convince more of these students to stay in the province as well, our province will be all the better for it.
+In the end, I hope that Alberta increases its use of post-secondary institutions.
+And, if we can convince more of these students to stay in the province, our province will be all the better for it.